babasahebpinjar/docker_ELK/README.md

 Now Kibana is running on port 5601.

-# Get Logstach up and running.
+# Get Logstash up and running.

 1. Download and unzip Logstach from official site https://www.elastic.co/downloads/logstash .